30 Mar | Posted by Alice | no comments |

 Dogs and humans have many similarities.
 While we call a young human being baby, young dogs are called puppies.
 They grow their baby teeth and eventually lose them the same way humans do.
-To learn more about your pet’s experiences and how to help them, the following can guide you through the process:
+To learn more about your pet’s experiences and how to help them, the following can guide you through the process or jump straight to that section of content you came here for.

 Just like humans, dogs have two sets of teeth.
 As your puppy starts to grow, he also grows his first set of these body parts, the baby teeth (also called deciduous, primary or milk) which are eventually replaced by the second set, the permanent teeth.
 However, dogs have more baby and permanent teeth compared with humans.
 They got 28 deciduous ones while humans only have 20.
 They have 42 permanent ones while humans only have 32.